XuehuanHe/XuehuanHe.github.io/_pages/Profile.md

 Selected Honors and Awards
 ======
 * Rising Star in Mechanical Engineering selected by University of Stanford, 2022
-* Outstanding graduate teaching assistant awarded by University of Minnesota Duluth, 2018
+* Outstanding graduate teaching assistant award by University of Minnesota Duluth, 2018
-* Outstanding student awarded by University of Chang'an, China, 2015
+* Outstanding graduates award by University of Chang'an, China, 2015

 Selected Fellowships and Scholarship
 ======
 * Post-Comprehensive Research Fellowship from University of Iowa $5000, 2021
-* Sharada Devi Planjery Memorial scholarship $2500, 2022
+* Sharada Devi Planjery Memorial scholarship $2500, 2020
 * Rajyalakshmi & Shankar N Planjery Memorial scholarship $2500, 2019

 Talks
 ======